 Are you a Sci-Fi fan?
 Do you go wobbly at the sight of a TARDIS?
 Do you binge-watch Firefly while everybody else is glued to the Super Bowl?
 Do you own your own tribble?
 If the answer is yes, then this blog post may be just for you.
-I’m a native of Huntsville (one of the seven), and there are few towns so well suited for fans of science fiction and fantasy.
-Here’s my top ten picks for the science fiction inclined.
+Something about a city that grew up on rockets can attract geeks and nerds – there’s literally a business here in town named Geeks And Nerds – so there’s probably something here for you.
+Here’s our top ten picks for the science fiction inclined.

-This is one of my favorite places in town.
 The Deep is a comic book and game store located in the old Mock Electronics building on the Parkway.
 (They left the charming “M and E” on the front doors.)
-Their selection of comics is mindboggling.
+Their selection of comics is mind-boggling.
 The store seems to go on forever.
-And if you're not a comics fan (I am not, so I won’t even try to review that aspect of the store) then you might want to check out their incredible selection of games.
-They have everything from the Settlers of Catan to Munchkin, from Pathfinder to Warhammer.
+And if you're not a comics fan (I am not, so I won’t even try to review that aspect of the store) then you might want to check out their incredible selection of games and vintage toys.
 Awesome place.
+Also definitely worth checking is POKE - Collect in Madison, Alabama.

 Lowe Mill ARTS & Entertainment is the largest privately owned arts facility in the southern United States.
 But, it’s not just in the southern United States, it’s in Huntsville.
 The Rocket City, y’all.
 Which means there’s going to be a Huntsville flavor to the place, and that means it can get a little geeky.
 Want a one-of-a-kind take on your flavor of geekery?
 Check out Lowe Mill.
 Pro tip: this trend also exists in vintage store form at Huntsville’s awesome University Pickers, too.